 The Egg Raita might take some getting used to.
 But, like my cookery video jaunts, once you try it there really is no going back.

 Bring the oil to heat over a high flame in a large pot.
-When it’s hot, stir in the ginger and as it starts going brown mix in the raw vegetables.
+When it’s hot, stir in the ginger and as it starts going golden mix in the cauilflower and potatoes.

 Stir for a minute until the vegetables are sealed all over and add the spice powders.
-Mix viciously for another two minutes to coat all the vegetables with the masalas.
+Mix viciously for another minute to coat all the vegetables with the masalas.
 If the masalas stick to the bottom of the pot, add a bit of hot water and scrape it off.

-Then measure the rice in a cup, rinse it rice thoroughly under a tap and pour it into the masalas.
-Stir it well mixing into the spices for about two minutes, add twice as much hot water as rice (measured in the cup) and salt to taste and bring to the boil.
+Then rinse it rice thoroughly in a sieve under a tap and pour it into the masalas.
+Stir it well mixing into the spices for about a minutes, then mix through 3.5 cups of hot water and the salt and bring to the boil.